 Perhaps you already know that Chapter 16 is largely a collection of personal greetings with which Paul closes the book of Romans.
 The presence of personal greetings is not unusual; other writings of Paul have similar lists.
 What is unusual in the book of Romans is that the list is so long, especially in view of the fact that Paul had never visited Rome.

 Today's text serves as a doxology and conclusion to the entire book.
 The obedience of faith of 1:5 is reflected in 16:26.
 The focus is the gospel; the message is Jesus Christ.
-The purpose of God has not changed--and it is now made clear.
+The purpose of God has not changed -- and that purpose is now made clear.
 The gospel is to be made known to all nations so that all might be obedient by faith.
 God's plan is bigger than any person or group of people.

-An interesting exercise is to think about how the various parts of today's text relate to the message of the book.
-Several of the themes in the three verses of our text are echoes of ideas presented throughout the book of Romans.
+An interesting exercise is to think about how today's text relates to the message of the book.
+Several of the themes in the three verses of our selected text are echoes of ideas presented throughout the book of Romans.
 How many connections can you identify?